SuperUserockx/CS50x-2020/README.md

 # CS50x-2020
-Repository for all the CS50x 2020 pset problems
+Repository for all the Harvard's CS50x 2020 pset problem submissions.